prtkgpt/questdb.io/blog/2020-07-22-influxdb-lp-on-tcp.md

 <!--truncate -->

-## Configuring TCP InfluxDB Line Protocol listener
+## Configuring TCP InfluxDB line protocol listener

 Here's the best part, at least for a basic implementation that you don't need to performance tune at all: It's already set up.